Last updated: August 1, 2022

 |More info:||State Library of NSW Galleries|

-The museum is housed in the former Telegraph Cable Station building on the La Perouse headland, and is home to a large collection of exhibits related to the 1787–1788 expedition of a French naval officer and explorer.
-This expedition arrived in Australia one week after the First Fleet, and vanished without a trace months later.
+The museum is housed in the former Telegraph Cable Station building on the La Perouse headland.
+It is home to a large collection of exhibits related to the 1787–1788 expedition of a French naval officer and explorer.
+This expedition arrived in Australia one week after the First Fleet and vanished without a trace months later.

 La Perouse Museum also showcases exhibits related to the history of the building itself and the local Aboriginal people.